ankitpanchal534/one-08/content/_index.md

       link: /contact

   - title: "Our Team"
-    content: "Meet the dedicated professionals behind Medico Magic.
+    content: "Meet the dedicated professionals behind One08 Solutions.
 Our team comprises experts in the medical equipment field, including skilled technicians, knowledgeable sales representatives, and customer service specialists.
 Together, we work tirelessly to ensure that our clients receive top-quality products and exceptional service."
     images:
-      - "/images/doctor-nurses.avif"
+      - "/images/doctor-nurses.jpeg"
     button:
       enable: true
       label: Check it out
       link: /contact

-  - title: "Partnerships"
+  - title: "Customer Support"
-    content: "Medico Magic collaborates with leading global manufacturers and suppliers to bring you a diverse range of high-quality medical equipment.
-Our partnerships enable us to offer cutting-edge solutions that meet the evolving needs of the healthcare industry."
+    content: "At One08 Solutions, exceptional customer service is our priority.
+Our dedicated support team is available to assist you with any inquiries, technical support, or guidance you may require.
+We strive to ensure a smooth and satisfactory experience throughout your journey with us."
     images:
-      - "/images/service-slide-1.png"
+      - "/images/contact-us.jpeg"
-      - "/images/service-slide-2.png"
+      # - "/images/service-slide-2.png"
-      - "/images/service-slide-3.png"
+      # - "/images/service-slide-3.png"
     button:
       enable: true
       label: Check it out
       link: /contact

-  - title: "Community Involvement"
+  - title: "Our Products"
     content: "We believe in giving back to the community.
-Medico Magic actively participates in initiatives that support healthcare awareness, education, and charitable endeavors, contributing to the well-being of society.
+One08 Solutions actively participates in initiatives that support healthcare awareness, education, and charitable endeavors, contributing to the well-being of society.

     "
     images:
+      - "/images/4.jpeg"
+      - "/images/1.jpeg"
-      - "/images/comm3.jpg"
+      - "/images/2.jpeg"
-      - "/images/comm2.jpg"
+      - "/images/3.jpeg"
-      - "/images/comm1.webp"
+      - "/images/5.jpeg"
     button:
       enable: true
       label: Check it out